 For a small number of children (less than 1%), stuttering does not go away and may get worse.
 This is called developmental stuttering and it is the most common type of stuttering.

 Stuttering tends to run in families.
 Genes that cause stuttering have been identified.

-There is also evidence that stuttering may be a result of some brain injuries, such as stroke or traumatic brain injuries.
+There is also evidence that stuttering is a result of brain injuries, such as stroke or traumatic brain injuries.

 Stuttering is more common in boys than girls.
 It also tends to persist into adulthood more often in boys than in girls.

 Stuttering may start with repeating consonants (k, g, t).
 If stuttering becomes worse, words and phrases are repeated.